skupperproject/refdog/input/commands/overview.md

 ## Resource output generation commands

-- These commands generate YAML or JSON output.
+- These commands generate structured output, YAML or JSON.

-- They generate the structured output that represents Skupper resources.
+- They generate output that represents Skupper resources.

 - You might want to direct the output to a file, cut and paste it, or pipe it to kubectl.